0kaguya/.vim/README.md

 $ vim
 ```

-you can wait until all plugins installed.
+Wait until all plugins installed, then type `:wq` to quit vim:)